fsfaysalcse/FaysalAssessment/readme.md

 - **Retrofit**: A type-safe HTTP client for making network requests to the API.
 - **Gson**: A library for converting JSON strings to Java/Kotlin objects and vice versa.
 - **Kotlin Coroutines**: Used for asynchronous programming to handle background tasks.
+- **Jetpack Compose**: Used for building the UI instead of XML, providing a more modern and declarative approach to UI development.

 ### Why These Libraries?